emtiajium/vocabulary-flashcard-backend/README.md

 ## Change Logs

--   `0.26.0`: Cron job to ping the health-check endpoint using the EB post-hook
+-   `0.26.0`: Cron job to ping the health-check endpoint using the EB post-deployment hook
 -   `0.25.0`: Standardized the DB (primary, foreign, unique) keys
 -   `0.24.0`: Extended the Elastic Beanstalk default nginx configuration
 -   `0.23.1`: Added API to check if a vocabulary already exists